Bibliography

 Two tools are available:

-• a SaaS software: BC+, allowing an online Bilan Carbone® to be conducted collaboratively and documenting each input
+a SaaS software: BC+, enabling the completion of a Bilan Carbone® online, collaboratively and documenting each entry

-• calculation spreadsheets (a master spreadsheet for converting activity data into CO2eq, creating charts and exporting to various formats such as ISO, GHG Protocol or French regulation, as well as optional utilities)
+calculation spreadsheets (a master spreadsheet for converting activity data into CO2eq, producing charts and exporting to various ISO, GHG Protocol or French regulation formats, as well as optional utilities)

 🔗 For more information: https://abc-transitionbascarbone.fr/agir/nos-solutions-et-outils/

-Since 2014, ABC has implemented an audit procedure to assess the compliance of carbon accounting tools with the Bilan Carbone® method.
-Tools that pass this audit may then present themselves as tools compliant with the Bilan Carbone® and are visible on the ABC website.
-Note, this compliance lasts three years, and ABC updates its site very regularly to ensure that tools recognised as compliant are indeed up to date.
+Since 2014, ABC has implemented an audit procedure to assess the conformity of carbon accounting tools with the Bilan Carbone® method.
+Tools that pass this audit may then present themselves as “ tools compliant with Bilan Carbone® ” and are visible on ABC's website.
+Note that this conformity lasts three years, and ABC regularly updates its site to ensure that recognised compliant tools are up to date.

 🔗 For more information on the audit framework: https://abc-transitionbascarbone.fr/mise-en-conformite/